-Taking into account the serious limitations people with low vision have to face in education, it is not surprising that the employment situation facing them is also bleak and even devastating.
+Taking into account the serious limitations that people with visual disabilities have to face in the educational context, it is not surprising that the employment situation facing them is also arid and even devastating.
 They do not have many alternatives.
-In general, they are limited to manual jobs with very low wages, which do not allow them to be independent or to have full autonomy and, what is even worse, without many opportunities for professional development.
+In general, they are limited to manual jobs with very low wages, which do not allow them to be independent or to have full autonomy and, what is even worse, without much opportunity for professional development.

-The main barriers regarding the labour inclusion of people with disabilities in general can be summed up in four aspects:
+The main barriers regarding the labour inclusion of people with disabilities in general can be summarised in four aspects:

-- The concept of "a worker with a disability" does not exist within the business mindset.
-It constitutes a non-existent reality, and without visibility there is no possibility of turning this situation around; - When there is an opportunity to hire a worker with a disability, employers activate a set of mental prejudices.
-One of the most damaging prejudices in this regard is the thought that a person with a disability will cause them all sorts of problems; - Employers defend themselves by saying that it should be governments which would have to set example with regard to the hiring of people with disabilities, and that they should be called upon later to provide them with imposing benefits for those who hire them; - Lack of education and skills among people with disabilities.
+- The concept of "a worker with a disability" does not exist within the business imaginary.
+It constitutes a non-existent reality, and without visibility there is no possibility of transforming this situation. - When there is an opportunity to hire a worker with a disability, employers activate a set of mental prejudices.
+One of the most damaging prejudices in this regard is the thought that a person with a disability will cause them all sorts of problems. - Employers defend themselves by saying that it should be governments which would have to set example with regard to the hiring of people with disabilities, and that they should be called upon later to provide them with imposing benefits for those who hire them. - The lack of education and skills among people with disabilities.

-FOAL is aware that this stark reality exists, although it also knows how to change it.
-This can be done mainly by following two lines of action: by contributing to improving access to training for people with visual disabilities, and by providing them with skills so that they are capable of performing specific tasks, and through promoting awareness among employers regarding their social responsibility, as social and labour inclusion represents an issue concerning not only governments but society as a whole, and through opening their eyes to disability by showing that a worker with a disability is as profitable, disciplined and capable as any other.
+FOAL is aware of such a dark reality, although it also knows how to change it.
+This would be done by following mainly two lines of action: By contributing to improve access to training for people with visual disabilities, and by providing them with skills so that they are capable of performing specific tasks; through promoting awareness among employers regarding their social responsibility, as social and labour inclusion represents an issue concerning not only governments but society as a whole, and through opening their eyes to disability by showing to them that a worker with a disability is as profitable, disciplined and capable as any other.

 When a person with a disability gets a job, the person improves his or her situation as an individual and becomes closer to being a citizen with full rights.
-Moreover, society gains awareness about the fact that disability is part of human diversity and, therefore, part of a multi-faceted reality.
-FOAL strives tirelessly to achieve a society in which people with disabilities are contributors.
-To this end, it has developed, among other actions, an interesting and productive project called AGORA.
+Moreover, society gains awareness about the fact that disability is part of human diversity and, therefore, part of a polyhedral reality.
+FOAL fully works to achieve a society in which people with disabilities are contributors.
+To this end, it has developed, among other actions, and interesting and productive project called AGORA.

-In Greek civilization, the terms "AGORA" refers to the squares within their polis or state-cities, which even nowadays and after more than 2,000 years, continue to be taken as a benchmark in terms of rights and democracy.
+In Greek civilization, the term "AGORA" refers to the squares within their polis or state-cities, which even nowadays and after more than 2,000 years, continues to be a referent in terms of rights and democracy.

 The "AGORA", an open and noble space, became the centre of social, cultural and economic activity for the Greeks.
-In the same manner, the project initiated by FOAL as the "AGORA programme" takes this term's Hellenic origins as the medullar structure of its ultimate objective: The full social inclusion of people with visual disabilities in Latin America
+In the same manner, the project initiated by FOAL as the "AGORA programme" takes this term's Hellenic origins as the medullar structure of its ultimate objective: The full social inclusion of people with visual disabilities in Latin America.

 The acronym "AGORA" stands for Classrooms of Occupational Management in the Latin American Region.
-These classrooms were created with the specific aim of improving the employability of people with visual disabilities in Latin America, by carrying out orientation actions, capacity building and labour insertion, as well as mentoring to promote the development of micro business ventures.
+These classrooms were created with the specific objective of improving the employability of people with visual disabilities in Latin America, by carrying out orientation actions, capacity building and labour insertion, as well as mentoring to promote the development of micro business ventures.